philipsahli/django-golive/README.md

     python manage.py create_config

+Customize golive.yml

+    vi golive.yml

 Deploy the basics

+> Install a [Debian][debian] server on your own platform or choose a hosting provider (e.g. [IntoVPS][intovps]).
+> Don't forget to create the `INITIAL_USER` on the server with public key authentication.

-    python manage.py init
+    python manage.py init ENVIRONMENT                         # change ENVIRONMENT to your ENVIRONMENT_ID

 Set your secrets

-    python manage.py set_var MYVAR 'VALUE'                    # Set variables which you can use in your
+    python manage.py set_var ENVIRONMENT MYVAR 'VALUE'        # Set variables which you can use in your
                                                               #    settings file, e.g.:
                                                               #
                                                               #    import os
-                                                              #    os.environ['MYVAR']
+                                                              #    os.environ['GOLIVE_MYVAR']

 Create settings file for environment